Jump to maincontent

 They cleared parcels of land, called gardens or allotments where they planted feed for the cattle.
 At each place they set up a small shed where the feed was stored before they collected it as required during the winter.
 Each farm had 2 or 3 plots, which they owned and farmed.
 At the end of the 1800s there were some 700 of these cleared plots around Røros.
 The landscape resembled a patchwork quilt and the ownership boundaries were complicated.
 The plots of land varied in size from a half to 4 acres.

-• Sverre A. Ødegaard
+• Rasmusvollen Sverre A. Ødegaard

 A farm should also have its own upland property where it was essential to graze the animals during the summer months.
 The people from Røros cleared all the available land around the hills of the town.
 The best areas were popular.
 As long as the people lived in the summer cottages high up on the slopes tending their animals then Røros was their winter dwelling.